4 min|Dr. Maya Kuczma

-Why do We Need Glutathione?
+Why Do We Need Glutathione?

 Glutathione plays a significant role in controlling our response to oxidative damage.
 It acts as a potent antioxidant, neutralizing free radicals that would otherwise be damaging to cells and tissue.
-Powerful sulphur chemical groups within the glutathione bind to harmful compounds, directly quenching toxins, heavy metals, and free radicals, providing essential protection to many areas of the body such as the skin, eyes, and brain.
+Powerful sulfur chemical groups within the glutathione bind to harmful compounds, directly quenching toxins, heavy metals, and free radicals, providing essential protection to many areas of the body such as the skin, eyes, and brain.
 (2,3,4)

 How do we make glutathione?

 Our body synthesizes glutathione.
 Once it has been ‘used’, we recycle it.
-This process requires sufficient amino acids, sulphur, and specific enzymes that catalyze glutathione synthesis and recycling; certain genes code for these enzymes.
+This process requires sufficient amino acids, sulfur, and specific enzymes that catalyze glutathione synthesis and recycling; certain genes code for these enzymes.

 Unfortunately, many of us have impaired enzyme activity, due to genetic alterations.
 If this is the case, when we are exposed to toxins, we process them inadequately and they build up in our system.
 In order to make glutathione, we need certain building blocks; without sufficient intake of the amino acids it is composed of, we cannot make glutathione.
 Furthermore, there are many factors in modern life that deplete our glutathione levels.

 - Medications such as acetaminophen, certain antibiotics (10,11)